-It’s essential to condition your beard for healthy hair growth.
+Conditioning your beard for healthy hair growth is essential.
 When you ignore this crucial step, hair becomes damaged, brittle and it can even break, leaving you with a patchy, uneven beard.
-Honest Amish is a completely natural leave-in conditioner, which means you can safely leave it on all day without worrying about harmful chemicals seeping into your skin.
+Honest Amish is an entirely natural leave-in conditioner, which means you can safely leave it on all day without worrying about harmful chemicals seeping into your skin.

 One of the toughest things about growing a beard—as well as one of the most common problems—is itchiness.
 Many guys end up just giving up and shaving it all off because they can’t take the itch anymore.
 Some guys wear their beards year-round, while others only grow them out in the winter.
 No matter which category you fall into, you’re eventually going to have to overcome the issue of dry winter air, which sucks the moisture right out of your skin, causing your beard to itch and skin to flake.
 Most guys know they need to moisturize the non-bearded part of their faces—especially in wintertime—but many overlook the crucial step of moisturizing your beard and the skin beneath it.
 Balms are the best when it comes to moisturizing the skin beneath the beard; their high viscosity allows them to slowly sink in and stay there, keeping the skin beneath your beard soft and itch-free all day.